 Most venous ulcers occur on the leg, above the ankle.
 This type of wound can be slow to heal.

-The veins in your legs have one-way valves that keep blood flowing up toward your heart.
-When these valves become weak, blood can flow backward and pool in your legs.
+The cause of venous ulcers is high pressure in the veins of the lower leg.
+The veins have one-way valves that keep blood flowing up toward your heart.
+When these valves become weak or the veins become scarred and blocked, blood can flow backward and pool in your legs.
 This is called venous insufficiency.
-The excess fluid causes the blood pressure to build up in your legs.
+This leads to the high pressure in the lower leg veins.
 The increase in pressure and buildup of fluid prevents nutrients and oxygen from getting to tissues.
 The lack of nutrients causes cells to die, damaging the tissue, and a wound can form.

 Signs and Symptoms